Signal-to-noise ratio: Optical signals

 Optical signals have a carrier frequency (about 200 THz and more) that is much higher than the modulation frequency.
-This way the noise covers a bandwidth that is much wider than the signal itself.
+This way, the noise covers a bandwidth that is much wider than the signal itself.
 The resulting signal influence relies mainly on the filtering of the noise.
-To describe the signal quality without taking the receiver into account, the optical SNR (OSNR) is used.
-The OSNR is the ratio between the signal power and the noise power in a given bandwidth.
-Most commonly a reference bandwidth of 0.1 nm is used.
+To describe the signal quality without taking the receiver into account, optical signal-to-noise ratio (OSNR) is used.
+OSNR is the ratio between the signal power and the noise power in a given bandwidth.
+Most commonly, a reference bandwidth of 0.1 nm is used.
 This bandwidth is independent of the modulation format, the frequency and the receiver.
-For instance an OSNR of 20 dB/0.1 nm could be given, even the signal of 40 GBit DPSK would not fit in this bandwidth.
+For instance, an OSNR of 20 dB/0.1 nm could be given, even though the signal of 40-GBit DPSK would not fit in this bandwidth.
 OSNR is measured with an optical spectrum analyzer.

 Types and abbreviations

 Signal to noise ratio may be abbreviated as SNR and less commonly as S/N. PSNR stands for peak signal-to-noise ratio.
 GSNR stands for geometric signal-to-noise ratio.
 SINR is the signal-to-interference-plus-noise ratio.